Presnel Kimpembe: International career

 Kimpembe got his first call up to the senior France side after Eliaquim Mangala withdrew through injury for 2018 FIFA World Cup qualifiers against Bulgaria and Netherlands in October 2016.
 In January 2018, William Gallas, former Arsenal and Chelsea player said that Kimpembe is the future of the French team.
 Kimpembe finally made his first team debut on 27 March 2018, a year and a half after his first call-up, in a friendly against Russia.
 He came on for Ousmane Dembélé in the 72nd minute of a 3–1 away victory.

-On 17 May 2018, he was called up to the 23 man French squad for the 2018 FIFA World Cup in Russia.
-Kimpembe won the World Cup with France in 2018, a tournament in which he played a total of 90 minutes, against Denmark in the group stage.
+On 17 May 2018, he was called up to the 23-man squad for the 2018 FIFA World Cup in Russia.
+Kimpembe won the tournament with France in 2018, a tournament in which he played a total of 90 minutes, against Denmark in the group stage.

-On 18 May 2021, he was called up to the 26-man French squad for the 2020 European Championships.
+On 18 May 2021, he was called up to the 26-man squad for the UEFA Euro 2020 tournament.
 He started in all four matches for France, playing in every minute of the tournament until their eventual defeat to Switzerland in the round of 16.

 On 9 November 2022, he was named in the French squad for the 2022 FIFA World Cup in Qatar.
-On 14 November, he withdrew from the tournament with an injury and was replaced by Axel Disasi.
+On 14 November, he withdrew from the tournament injured and was replaced by Axel Disasi.